penguinity/penguinity.github.io/ai-diff-communities.md

 ## ❗ The Problem: The Blanket Mandate Fallacy

 Corporate evangelism often assumes that "AI adoption" means handing every department a generic chat interface license.
-In practice, this results in a steep divide: according to MIT data, up to 95% of generic AI pilots fail to show a measurable P&L impact; and 42% of implementation projects are abandoned according to S&L Global data.
+In practice, this results in a steep divide: according to MIT data, up to 95% of generic AI pilots fail to show a measurable P&L impact; and 42% of implementation projects are abandoned according to S&P Global data.

 The operational breakdown occurs because different departments possess fundamentally asymmetric risk profiles.
 Forcing a blanket AI implementation across an entire organization creates an impossible bottleneck for middle managers, who are tasked with deciding "what stays human" and "what happens when AI makes a mistake" without an intersectional governance framework to protect them.